Make sure you get the right logo files from your graphic designer

 It is very useful to have it, so make sure you ask your designer to provide you with it.

-NOTE: If your designed says that they are working on your logo in Photoshop you will not going to get EPS file or any files that will be useful for you or your printers when applying your logo onto printed materials.
+NOTE: If your designer says that they are working on your logo in Photoshop you will not going to get EPS file or any files that will be useful for you or your printers when applying your logo onto printed materials.
 It will definitely cause you problems in the future, so please make sure you don’t purchase any logos that were created in Adobe Photoshop!

 As you can see there are different logo file formats you will need depending on specific usage.
 Please make sure you get all of the above listed formats.
 If for any reason your designer doesn’t want you provide with those, it should make you think if they are competent and honest enough.